NoroffFEU/css-frameworks-ca/README.md

 ## Description

-A site was made for my css frameworks course assingmnet .
+A web appilcation was made for my css frameworks course assingmnet .

 ## Built With